Serpent symbolism: African mythology

 In Africa the chief centre of serpent worship was Dahomey, but the cult of the python seems to have been of exotic origin, dating back to the first quarter of the 17th century.
 By the conquest of Whydah the Dahomeyans were brought in contact with a people of serpent worshipers, and ended by adopting from them the beliefs which they at first despised.
 At Whydah, the chief centre, there is a serpent temple, tenanted by some fifty snakes.
 Every python of the danh-gbi kind must be treated with respect, and death is the penalty for killing one, even by accident.
 Danh-gbi has numerous wives, who until 1857 took part in a public procession from which the profane crowd was excluded; a python was carried round the town in a hammock, perhaps as a ceremony for the expulsion of evils.

 The rainbow-god of the Ashanti was also conceived to have the form of a snake.
 His messenger was said to be a small variety of boa, but only certain individuals, not the whole species, were sacred.

+The Yoruba people also shared a similar view of their rainbow deity, Oshunmare.

 In many parts of Africa the serpent is looked upon as the incarnation of deceased relatives.
 Among the amaZulu, as among the Betsileo of Madagascar, certain species are assigned as the abode of certain classes.
 The Maasai, on the other hand, regard each species as the habitat of a particular family of the tribe.